Here’s a few tips for using a Git pre-commit hook.

 Stash unstaged changes before running tests

-within your pre-commit script.
-This is missed by many sample pre-commit
+your pre-commit script.
+This is missed by many sample pre-commit scripts but is

 # pre-commit.sh STASH_NAME="pre-commit-$(date +%s)" git stash save -q --keep-index $STASH_NAME # Test prospective commit ...
 STASHES=$(git stash list) if [[ $STASHES == "$STASH_NAME" ]]; then git stash pop -q fi